 - Happily, the "yetis" have been thinking they might want me on board the bus, so we agree to join forces in building better ways for people to work together, including the Talky videochat service and development of custom communication apps.

-- Immerse myself in business development and discover that I really enjoy early-stage consulting with customers!
+- After we lose our biggest customer, I immerse myself in business development and discover that I really enjoy early-stage consulting with customers!

-- Unfortunately, the Filament experience isn't all I had hoped it would be.
+- Unfortunately, Filament turns out to be the most toxic work environment I've ever experienced and in the end I'm asked to leave.
 After a two-month sabbatical in which I take stock of how I can use my talents and experience for the good of the Internet, I am blessed to receive a job offer from Mozilla, whose commitment to open source and open standards aligns so well with my own.

 Peter Saint-Andre > Technology